 Being open to everyone, this innovative environment fosters social cohesion among all community members.

-Terre des hommes and its partner have set up a Fabrication Laboratory (FabLab) in Győr to tackle these challenges by empowering children and youth to improve their knowledge and skills on digital fabrication and increase their future employability prospects.
+Terre des hommes and its partner have set up a Resilience Innovation Facility (RIF) in Győr to tackle these challenges by empowering children and youth to improve their knowledge and skills on digital fabrication and increase their future employability prospects.

-By setting up a Fab Lab in Győr and organizing related activities, Terre des hommes aims to foster disadvantaged children and youth’s skill development and integration.
-In the FabLab, children and youth can learn skills and knowledge on a wide range of digital manufacturing
+By setting up a RIF in Győr and organizing related activities, Terre des hommes aims to foster disadvantaged children and youth’s skill development and integration.
+At the facility, children and youth can learn skills and knowledge on a wide range of digital manufacturing

-equipment such as 3D printers, laser cutter, vinyl cutter, Arduino boards, CNC milling machine, Digital Sewing machine, etc.
+equipment such as 3D printers, laser cutter, vinyl cutter, 3D modelling software, CNC milling machine, Digital Sewing machine, etc.

 We train children and young people to use this specialized equipment while at the same time developing their creative skills.
 The FabLab offers a learning path that accompanies disadvantaged children and youth from a basic understanding of digital manufacturing